-Our finance arrangements are changing too, to make the most of our assets; people, homes and relationships — supporting us to build more homes and deliver our strategic objectives outlined in our NCH strategy 2025.
+Our finance arrangements have changed too, to make the most of our assets; people, homes and relationships — supporting us to build more homes and deliver our strategic objectives outlined in our NCH strategy 2025.
 With 2795 new and affordable homes needed in Newport within the next 5 years, there are two things firmly on the NCH agenda: challenge and change.

 The £7.5 million development and regeneration of Ringland is our flagship regeneration scheme.
 Working with Powell Dobson Architects, the plan involves several phases, including the building of 170 new homes within the area and the relocation of Ringland Shopping Centre.

 The overall masterplan is expected to take approximately five years to complete, starting in January 2019, with several phases in place throughout.
 Our current activity revolves around Cot Farm and Mountbatten Close.

 Phase One of the Ringland Masterplan started in January 2019 by our contractors Lovell, on the redevelopment of the Cot Farm estate, which will bring 56 modern homes and apartments for social rent to the area.

 The design and build scheme involves demolishing the existing maisonettes and will create 26 modern two- and three-bedroom homes and 30 one- and two-bedroom apartments on land at Hendre Farm Drive.
 This first residents started moving into their new homes in Cot Farm in February 2020.

 Our work at Mountbatten Close also forms part of the Ringland Masterplan and involves demolishing the existing four-storey 1960’s apartment block, replacing this with affordable housing similar to the design of our Cot Farm scheme above.